applicaster/developer.applicaster.com/book/quick-brick/native-project-dev.md

 ## Description {#description}

-This guide will provide information about how to test your react native bundle on a native simulator/emulator or actual devices.
+This guide will provide information about how to test your react native quick-brick bundle on a native simulator/emulator or actual devices.

 There are two options to run a quick-brick bundle on a native device.

-* [Zapplicaster-cli](https://github.com/applicaster/QuickBrick/blob/master/packages/zapplicaster-cli/README.md) - this is the offical tool Applicaster provide for developing, testing and running an app on native device.
+* [@applicaster/zapplicaster-cli](https://github.com/applicaster/QuickBrick/blob/master/packages/zapplicaster-cli/README.md) - this is the offical tool Applicaster provide for developing, testing and running an app on native devices.

 * Manual build - you can create a native project without using the Applicaster CLI tool.
 With this you will understand the steps needed to create a native project.

 The following guide will describe the process of a manual build.
-Please note that you can run everything directly by using the [Zapplicaster-cli](https://github.com/applicaster/QuickBrick/blob/master/packages/zapplicaster-cli/README.md) tooling.
+Please note that you can run everything directly by using the [@applicaster/zapplicaster-cli](https://github.com/applicaster/QuickBrick/blob/master/packages/zapplicaster-cli/README.md) tooling.

 ***